Focal neurologic deficitsNeurological deficits - focal

 - Not paying attention to your surroundings or a part of the body (neglect)

-- Loss of coordination or loss of fine motor control (ability to perform complex movements)
+(ability to perform complex movements)

 Loss of coordination